 Rated current range: up to 5 kA

 Rate of failure: Since DC GIS are based on well-proven AC GIS technology, rate of failure can be derived from relevant Cigré surveys.
-In TB 513 failure rate is given with 0.88 per 100 years.
+In TB 513, failure rate is given at 0.88 per 100 years.

 Expected lifetime: 50 years, derived from AC GIS.